Azure/portaldocs/portal-sdk/generated/portalfx-pde-adrbac.md

               }
           });
       }

       // normally, you would perform some action on the returned members here.
 In this example, just dump the payload into the log. private _performActionOnMembers(membersAsJson: string) {
           log.verbose(membersAsJson);
       }

-      public onInputsSet(inputs: VMD.InputsContract): MsPortalFx.Base.Promise {
+      public onInputsSet(inputs: VMD.InputsContract): Promise<any> {
           // these inputs are coming from another part this._isSingleSelect(inputs.isSingleSelect);
           this._isInviteEnabled(inputs.isInviteEnabled);

           // remove all elements of the array this._searchCriteria = ko.observableArray<string>(["IncludeAllUsers", "IncludeOnlySecurityGroups", "ExcludeMSAUsers"]);

-          return null;
+          return Promise.resolve();
       }
     }

 <a name="pdl-changes"></a>
 ## PDL Changes

 The following is an example of the PDL changes needed to use the blade.
 Note that "title" and "subtitle" will actually set

 the title and subtitle which appear on the selectMember blade.